torchbox/torchbox-frontend/README.md

   The gatsby site is rebuilt every time a change is published on the headless CMS, and every time that changes are pushed to the `master` branch.

   If a build fails for any reason, then Netlify will continue to serve up the older version.

+  There is a staging site at https://tbx-staging.netlify.com/.
+This pulls in data from the wagtail staging site at https://tbxcms.staging.torchbox.com/graphql/ .

   ## Deployment